econrad003/yaMazeImp/README.md

   * sparsify - removal by clipping.
   * straightener - removal by carving a passage straight thru the dead end.
   * twister - removal by carving a passage which turns randomly (right or left) at the dead end.
 Twister can be configured to be restrict turns in a single direction.
 It can also be specially configured to arrange turnings in grids which don't support normal south/east/north/west directions.
+* *floyds.py* - the Floyd-Warshall algorithm for finding *all* minimum weight paths in a directed graph (or maze).
+This algorithm has a running time that is cubic in the number of vertices, but produces a state matrix which can be used to detecting negative weight cycles (in linear time), to find minimum weight paths (in linear time), to check reachability (in linear time), and to determine whether one given vertex is reachable from another given vertex (in constant time).

 The demonstration script *konigsberg_demo.py* produces a maze based on the Königsberg bridges problem (Leonhard Euler, 1736).
 It uses the recursive backtracker algorithm followed by one pass of simple braiding to insure that bridges are passable.
 Cell removal and cell coloring are governed by a template file *input/königsberg.txt* and sample output is in *demos/königsberg.png*.
 For background, see references [2] through [5].